robinlxz/Web-exercise/README.md

 # For Web developer exercise

-Some playground for html and JS. test again for git push.
+Some playground for html and JS. test again and again for git push.

 <!-- Update for test -->